On the Emergence of Testing Strategies: A Socio-technical Grounded Theory

-The research gap we identify is visible in research results which, like the later works of Wiklund underline the importance of socio-technical factors but shy away from clearly identifying them.
-We know that training highly skilled developers who excel in testing requires teaching them soft skills~\citep{sanchez_gordon_beyond_2020}.
-But we have not asked yet why exactly these soft skills are needed.
-Another example that makes the research gap visible can be found in the work of~\citet{garousi_when_2016}, who propose a decision-making guideline for the adoption of testing methods in software projects.
+\citet{evans_scared_2021} report that developers voice non-technical, even emotional issues with testing practice when asked about it in-person~\citep{evans_scared_2021}.
+Later, Wiklund also argues that automated testing impediments are for a large part of an organizational nature and concern the human and social aspects of the lived experience of developers as much as the technical details of it~\citep{wiklund_impediments_2017}.
+As a result of those findings, \citet{evans_scared_2021} develop the concept of Testing Experience (TX) to emphasize that investigations into how to improve practice need to go beyond what makes testing efforts technically successful.{1.7} Works like those of \citet{wiklund_impediments_2017} and \citet{evans_scared_2021} underline the importance of socio-technical factors, but concrete factors are rarely named and their effect on testing is not explicated.
+For example, we know that training highly skilled developers who excel in testing requires teaching them soft skills~\citep{sanchez_gordon_beyond_2020}, but we do not know yet why exactly these soft skills are needed.
+Similarly,~\citet{garousi_when_2016} propose a decision-making guideline for the adoption of testing methods in software projects.
 Their work provides a comprehensive overview of factors which influence software testing practices.
-They conclude that human and organizational factors need to be considered when making decisions.
-But again the factors they identify (e.g., skill level, lack of support, resistance) only slightly concern the lived experience of developers.
-Testing, it appears, is mostly treated as a merely technical practice that leverages technical advantages which are at most influenced, sometimes conditioned by social and human factors.
-To the best of our knowledge no publication takes the opposite perspective: instead of researching how testing is influenced by human and social factors, investigating how testing practices change and potentially improve the social and human conditions in a project.
+They conclude that both human and organizational factors need to be considered when making decisions.
+But the factors they name (e.g., skill level, lack of support, resistance) only slightly concern the lived experience of developers focusing in greater details on technical aspects.

+Testing, it appears, is mostly regarded as a technical practice that leverages technical advantages which are at most influenced, sometimes conditioned by social and human factors.